Night-Time Wildlife Adventure

 When is it?

-The event is running every Thursday evening from 6 May to 30 September 2021, with two further sessions on 21 and 28 October 2021.
+This event runs every Thursday evening from 6 May to 30 September 2021, with two further sessions on 21 and 28 October 2021.
+Start times vary depending on the time of year.
+Expect to spend around 3.5 hours with us, which may change slightly according to what wildlife we see and when!

 - A warming bowl of soup is provided when we arrive back at the woodland workshop, followed by marshmallow toasting over the open fire!